-- Subscription Price Series A Units, Series B Units and Series F Units will be issued at the applicable series net asset value per Unit determined in accordance with the Trust Declaration.
-Series C Units will be initially issued at the Canadian Dollar equivalent to \$10 per Unit until such time as the Trustees determine to issue the Series C Units at the applicable series net asset value per Unit determined in accordance with the Trust Declaration.
+Series A Units, Series B Units, Series C Units and Series F Units will be issued at the applicable series net asset value per Unit determined in accordance with the Trust Declaration.
 For Series A Units and Series F Units, the series net asset value per Unit will be calculated on a quarterly basis on the last day of each quarter, and all such Units will be issued at the price per Unit equal to the series net asset value per Unit calculated on such last day of each quarter.
-For the Series B Units (and the Series C Units, at such time when the Trustees determine to issue the Series C Units at the applicable series net asset value per Unit), the series net asset value per Unit will be calculated on a quarterly basis on the last day of each quarter, and all such Units will be issued at the price per Unit equal to the series net asset value per Unit calculated for the preceding quarter.
+For the Series B Units and the Series C Units, the series net asset value per Unit will be calculated on a quarterly basis on the last day of each quarter, and all such Units will be issued at the price per Unit equal to the series net asset value per Unit calculated for the preceding quarter.
 The number of Units acquired by the subscriber will be confirmed by Canada Admin in a statement delivered to the subscriber after the purchase date.
-See Item 5.2 "Subscription Procedure". - Minimum Subscription For Series A Units, Series B Units and Series F Units, the minimum initial subscription amount is \$10,000 or such other amount as is permitted under applicable securities laws and approved by the Trust.
-For Series C Units, the minimum initial subscription amount is an amount denominated in United States dollars equal to CA\$15,000, calculated based on the Bank of Canada daily rate on the date that is the last business day of the month that the Manager accepts the subscription, or such other amount as is permitted under applicable securities laws and approved by the Trust.
-There is no minimum subscription amount for subsequent subscriptions by existing Unitholders.
+See Item 5.2 "Subscription Procedure".